-Absent a showing of substantial hardship, the best that bankruptcy can do with respect to student loans may be to eliminate other debts that compete for the borrower’s dollars, or to provide a measure of peace during a Chapter 13 bankruptcy plan.
+Absent a showing of substantial hardship, the best that bankruptcy can do with respect to student loans may be to eliminate other debts that compete for the borrower’s dollars or to provide a measure of peace during a Chapter 13 bankruptcy plan.

-Student loans are contracts like any other loan and are subject to challenge for fraud, etc. However, student loans are not enforceable when the school has closed prior to the student completing his education.
+Student loans are contracts like any other loan and are subject to challenges for fraud, etc. However, student loans are not enforceable when the school has closed prior to the student completing his education.
 These challenges could be raised in a Chapter 13 bankruptcy proceeding and decided by a bankruptcy judge.
 In the usual Chapter 7 bankruptcy, there is no dividend to creditors and thus no reason for the bankruptcy court to rule on the enforceability of a claim, outside of an adversary proceeding to obtain a hardship discharge.

-Two years after a bankruptcy discharge, some debtors are eligible for mortgage loans on terms just as good as those with the same financial characteristics who have not filed bankruptcy.
-That is, in getting a home loan, the size of your down payment and the stability of your income will be much more important than the fact you filed bankruptcy in the past.
+Two years after a bankruptcy discharge, some debtors are eligible for mortgage loans on terms just as good as those with the same financial characteristics who have not filed for bankruptcy.
+That is, in getting a home loan, the size of your down payment and the stability of your income will be much more important than the fact you filed for bankruptcy in the past.

 While the fact that you filed bankruptcy stays on your credit report for up to 10 years, it becomes less significant the further in the past the bankruptcy is.
 In fact, you are probably a better credit risk after your bankruptcy than before when you owed all that money.

 There is no “right” to credit, and landlords and credit card companies are well within their rights to consider your financial history in their credit decision.
-However, debtors are protected from discrimination based solely on the fact that they have filed bankruptcy by provisions of the Bankruptcy Code.
+However, debtors are protected from discrimination based solely on the fact that they have filed for bankruptcy by provisions of the Bankruptcy Code.

 Credit card issuers sometimes challenge the discharge of their debt in Chapter 7 Bankruptcy by filing an adversary proceeding claiming that the debt was incurred by fraud and therefore should be excluded from the discharge.
 This is sometimes called a “non-dischargeability action”.